GraymonDgt/SRB2Archipelago/README.md

   While you can use modded characters, logic doesn't currently account for them and there's no way to switch to them in the hub.
   If you want to use a modded character with no logic issues, select 'All' for your starting character in the yaml settings.

+- The AP mod didn't load when connecting

+  You can load the AP mod manually and everything will work fine.

 - Something something can't read APTranslator.dat

-  I swear I'm working on fixing that, keep restarting the client until it works
+  I swear I'm working on fixing that, keep restarting the client until it works.

+- SRB2 was closed, do I have to restart the client?

+  No, you can reopen SRB2 and reload the AP mod without any issues.

 # ADDITIONAL NOTES

-type "hub" into the console to return to the hub at any time
+Type "hub" into the console to return to the hub at any time

-If the AP mod didn't load, you can load it yourself and everything will work fine

-You can relaunch SRB2 if the game closes as long as it is in the same folder you picked when launching Archipelago

 Contact me in the #sonic-robo-blast-2 channel in the discord above if you run into any issues